bicyclespokesperson/meneldor_chess_engine/README.md

 #### Mac/Linux

 CMake can be used directly, or a `create_build.sh` script is provided for convenience.
 The path to the compiler can be set in the `create_build.sh` script.
-The engine has been built with Clang 13, though other C++20 compliant compilers should work as well.
+Build files are placed in the `_build` directory.
+The engine has been built with Clang 13, though other C++20 compliant compilers may work as well.

+The project can be built with the `build.sh` script.

 ```
 ./create_build.sh -r # -r for release, -d for debug
-make
+./build.sh
 ```

 #### Windows